OnePageCRM/OnePageCRM.github.io/_posts/2018-03-08-rails-to-aws-lambda-json-web-tokens.md

 slug: "rails_to_aws_lambda_json_web_tokens"
 category: blog
 author: liam
-date: 2018-03-09 09:00:00
+date: 2018-03-08 09:00:00
 draft: true
 excerpt: "JWTs are a well defined standard for creating, signing, verifying, encrypting and decrypting web tokens"
 ---

-*Continuation from last weeks post on [communication and authorization]({% post_url 2018-03-02-rails-to-aws-lambda-communication-and-authentication %}) between Rails and Lambda (NodeJS).*
+*Continuation from our last post on [communication and authorization]({% post_url 2018-03-02-rails-to-aws-lambda-communication-and-authentication %}) between Rails and Lambda (NodeJS).*

 JWTs are a well defined standard for creating, signing, verifying, encrypting and decrypting web tokens.
 By this fact, we should be able to find popular, reliable and actively supported gems / packages for both Ruby and NodeJS which will do the hard work for us.

 ### Ruby

-Though the authentication flow will be two-way, let's start by creating a signed & encrypted JWT in ruby.
+The authentication flow will be two-way, I will start by creating a signed & encrypted JWT in ruby.
 I'll use the [json-jwt](https://github.com/nov/json-jwt) gem as it offers all the options I need for creating the JWT, and has a [simple API](https://github.com/nov/json-jwt/wiki).

 Let's assume we have a user model with an id, and a boolean telling us whether they are a superuser or not:
 ```ruby